redstone-network/grant-test-tutorial/RedStone-Milestone-1-test-tutorial.md

 *  5000000000000
 ![](./img/12.jpg)

-### (2 alice try transfer 5000000000001 one and two times, will be fail. and account be temporarily frozen within 100 blocks
+### (2 alice try transfer 5000000000001 two times, will be fail. and account be temporarily frozen within 100 blocks
 defenseModule.safeTransfer
 * BOB
 * 5000000000001